It’s been said that imitation is the highest form of flattery. Not true.

 The InBody 570 is a body composition analyzer that uses direct segmental multifrequency bioelectrical impedance analysis (DSM-BIA) to measure the composition of each of the body’s five segments.
 It is able to determine Lean Body Mass, Fat Mass, Body Fat Mass, Body Fat Percentage, Total Body Water, and much more.
 Most importantly, the results of the test are printed onto a results sheet that a coach can use when counseling a client.

-“What I didn’t know was whether that was going to be a negative thing or not.
+“What I didn’t know was whether [showing clients their results] was going to be a negative thing or not.
 But it wasn’t.
 It ended up being an extremely positive experience ultimately for the client,” said Rummel. “[The clients] would literally sit there and then say nothing because it’s hardly ever a good number when they first start.
 And they would pause, and they would say something like ‘Alright, I guess I need to do something about this now.’”

 The body composition analysis scan is one part of the complete physical evaluation each client receives when they sign up for personal training at North Point Fitness, which also includes a functional movement screen, strength test, and a medical/injury history questionnaire to ensure that clients don’t get hurt during the program and get placed into the correct level at their chosen tier.